Declaration of Heirs

 🛑 If the deceased left a valid will, a Declaration of Heirs is not required.

-👉 Steps for Transferring an Inheritance in Puerto Rico
+👉 Steps we take when handling an inheritance in Puerto Rico

 ⚖️ Order of Heirs